 Dentures: Evaluate the Restorative Procedure and its Costs

 Complete dentures are used to replace missing teeth for people with no remaining teeth.
-Dentures may also be used for people who have lost several teeth.
-In this case, the appliance is called a partial denture or an overdenture.
+They may also be used for people who have lost several teeth.
+In this case, the appliance is called a partial or overdenture.

 Tooth loss may result from periodontal disease (gum disease), tooth decay, or traumatic injury.
 It is very important to replace missing teeth.
 The ill effects of not doing so can be a shift in remaining teeth, an inability to bite and chew properly, as well as a sagging facial appearance, which makes one appear older than they are.

-The beauty of dentures today is that they are designed to be comfortable and functional.
+The beauty of today's dentures is that they are designed to be comfortable and functional.
 They are very similar in appearance to natural teeth, and can improve a smile or facial appearance.

 It is important to inquire about the dentist's training and experience when investigating the denture procedure.
-For example, many general dentists perform the denture procedure.
-Yet, prosthodontists receive three years of advanced training in restorative dentistry.
+Although many general dentists offer the treatment, prosthodontists receive three years of advanced training in restorative dentistry.
+As a result they may be a better or more experienced option for you to consider when it comes to dentures or an alternative like implants or bridges.
 The American College of Prosthodontists offers additional resource information about the training of prosthodontists in the U.S.

 - The possible requirement of an additional procedure such as extractions of remaining teeth or oral surgery to refine bony ridges.